microsoft/MCW-Enterprise-class-networking/WDS/Whiteboard design session trainer guide - Enterprise-class networking in Azure.md

 -   Ask, "What questions do you have about the customer case study?"

--   Briefly review the steps and timeframes of the whiteboard design session.
+-   Briefly review the steps and timeframes of the whiteboard design session

 -   Ready, set, go!
 Let the table participants begin.

 ## Step 2: Design a proof of concept solution

--   Check in with your tables to ensure that they are transitioning from step to step on time.
+-   Check in with your tables to ensure that they are transitioning from step to step on time

--   Provide some feedback on their responses to the business needs and design.
+-   Provide some feedback on their responses to the business needs and design

-    -   Try asking questions first that will lead the participants to discover the answers on their own.
+    -   Try asking questions first that will lead the participants to discover the answers on their own

--   Provide feedback for their responses to the customer's objections.
+-   Provide feedback for their responses to the customer's objections

-    -   Try asking questions first that will lead the participants to discover the answers on their own.
+    -   Try asking questions first that will lead the participants to discover the answers on their own

 ## Step 3: Present the solution

--   Determine which table will be paired with your table before Step 3 begins.
+-   Determine which table will be paired with your table before Step 3 begins

--   For the first round, assign one table as the Microsoft team and the other table as the customer.
+-   For the first round, assign one table as the Microsoft team and the other table as the customer

--   Have the Microsoft team present their solution to the customer team.
+-   Have the Microsoft team present their solution to the customer team

-    -   Have the customer team provide one objection for the Microsoft team to respond to.
+    -   Have the customer team provide one objection for the Microsoft team to respond to

-    -   The presentation and objections should be no longer than 10 minutes.
+    -   The presentation and objections should be no longer than 10 minutes

--   Have participants on the customer team give feedback to the Microsoft team.
+-   Have participants on the customer team give feedback to the Microsoft team

-    -   The feedback should be no longer than 5 minutes.
+    -   The feedback should be no longer than 5 minutes

-    -   If needed, the trainer may also provide feedback.
+    -   If needed, the trainer may also provide feedback

 ## Wrap-up

--   Have the table participants reconvene with the larger session group to hear a SME share the following preferred solution.
+-   Have the table participants reconvene with the larger group to hear a facilitator or SME share the preferred solution for the case study.

 ##  Preferred target audience